httpwg/http-extensions/draft-ietf-httpbis-priority.md

 tree.
 It suffered from limited deployment and interoperability and was deprecated in a revision of HTTP/2 {{HTTP2}}.
-HTTP/2 retains these protocol elements in order to maintain wire compatibility (see {{Section 5.3.2 of HTTP2}}), which means that they might still be used in the absence of alternative signaling, such as the scheme this document describes.
+HTTP/2 retains these protocol elements in order to maintain wire compatibility (see {{Section 5.3.2 of HTTP2}}), which means that they might still be used even in the presence of alternative signaling, such as the scheme this document describes.

 Many RFC 7540 server implementations do not act on HTTP/2 priority signals.